ankostis/polyvers/README.rst

         merge-conflicts due to the version-ids :term:`engrave`\d" in the sources.
         In :term:`monorepo`\s, the versions proliferate, and so does the conflicts.

-        Contrary to `similar tools`_, static version-ids are engraved only in out-of-trunk (leaf) commits, and only when the sub-projects are released.
+        Contrary to :ref:`similar tools`, static version-ids are engraved only in out-of-trunk (leaf) commits, and only when the sub-projects are released.
         In-trunk code is never touched, and version-ids are reported, on runtime, based on Git tags (like ``git-describe``), so they are always up-to-date.